msarson/Clarion-Extension/README.md

 ## Requirements

-This extension works better if you have the VS Code extension for clarion, this can either be downloaded from the [market place](https://marketplace.visualstudio.com/items?itemName=Fushnisoft.Clarion) or directly from within the Visual Studio Code IDE
+This extension require the VS Code extension for Clarion, this can either be downloaded from the [market place](https://marketplace.visualstudio.com/items?itemName=Fushnisoft.Clarion) or directly from within the Visual Studio Code IDE

-## Extension Settings

-None
-## Known Issues

-None

-## Release Notes

-These are the release notes for clarion extensions.

-### 0.0.1

-Initial release, including a few snippets to get started

-### 0.0.2

-Corrected ICON Issue

-### 0.0.3

-Fixed README.md